 AUD 1 USD 2 EUR -1 GBP -7 NZD 1 CAD -4 JPY 7 CHF 1

 As a general rule, you should always trade the weak against the strong currency.
 On this example, the GBP is weak showing -7 and the JPY is strong showing 7.
 As you can see you have narrowed down the charts that needs to be analyzed from the 28 currency pairs to just 2 instantly.

-- To consider a trade the H4 chart has to point in the same direction as the ATM alerts.
+- To consider a trade the H4 chart has to point in the same direction as the Dashboard power.
 The best scenario is when H4 and D1 charts are in agreement trending in the same direction you are going to trade.

-- When the moving average cross over (Green line / Red line) on any time frame is where the trends starts.
+- When the moving average cross over (Green line / Red line) on any time frame is where the trends start.
 The H4 chart is the minimum trend to consider an entry decision.